adibarra/fintasy/README.md

 ## Tooling
 #### VSCode
-VSCode is **required** for development in this repo.
-The repo is currently set up with a few extensions that make it easier to work with this tech stack.
-It also fully supports devcontainers which are leveraged heavily.
+VSCode is **highly recommended**, the repo is currently set up to take advantage of devcontainers which automatically set up all dependencies for you.
+This is the easiest way to get the project up and running.
 Instructions for installing VSCode can be found [here](https://code.visualstudio.com/download).

 #### Docker
-Docker is **required** for development in this repo.
-It is used to automatically install all the dependencies you need into a devcontainer.
-This is the easiest way to get the project up and running.
+If you want to take advantage of the devcontainer then docker is **required**.
+If you are planning on setting up the environment manually then it is not needed.
 Instructions for installing Docker can be found [here](https://www.docker.com/products/docker-desktop/).

 #### Insomnia
 Insomnia is recommended for testing and debugging the API.
 It allows you to automatically and manually issue http requests.
 Instructions for installing Insomnia can be found [here](https://insomnia.rest/download).